eskawl/intermediary/docs/middleware.md

 const middleware = [m1];
 ```

+### Structure
+Middleware functions have a reference to
+* the current context - this can be supplied to the involve function.
+* the next middleware in the stack
+* the arguments for the next middleware in the stack

+The middleware functions must always return the result of `next(...targetArgs)`.

 You can also use the static helper function `createMiddleware` to create a middleware
 function.
 Writing functions in the above manner could be cumbersome.
-Passing a function which takes (ctx, next, ...targetArgs) as arguments
+Passing a callback function which takes `(ctx, next, ...targetArgs)` as arguments
 will be cleaner way to construct middleware.
-The fn should return next(...args) when it is done.
+This callback function should return `next(...targetArgs)` when it is done.

 ```js
 const m1 = Intermediary.createMiddleware((context, next, ...targetArgs) => {